omegataupodcast/episode-prep/open/nuclearWeapons-part2.md

   - monitoring, test -> CTBT episode

 * Effects of atmospheric nuclear testing on the environment/climate.
+  - Remainings of testings still in the atmosphere ? (-> WW1/WW2 Shipwreks reused to have "clean" steel)
+  - Not just testing (and use) cause polution.
+Also environmental damages around research/production sites (Majak, Hanford...)

 * How many tests over history?